OlegShmyrin/spring-petclinic/README.md

-# spring-petclinic for EPAM DevOps Summer program 2021
+# spring-petclinic for DevOps Summer program 2021
 A sample Spring-based application on Java

 I managed to implement such steps: